Preeclampsia is a kind of high blood pressure some women get after the 20th week of pregnancy or after giving birth.

 - Swelling in the legs, hands or face

 Many of these signs and symptoms are common discomforts of pregnancy.
 If you have even one sign or symptom, call your health care provider right away.

 How can preeclampsia affect you and your baby?

 Without treatment, preeclampsia can cause serious health problems for you and your baby, even death.
-You may have mild preeclampsia and not have any signs or symptoms, so be sure to go to all your prenatal care checkups, even if you’re feeling fine.
+You may have mild preeclampsia and not have any symptoms, so be sure to go to all your prenatal care checkups, even if you’re feeling fine.
 If you have any sign or symptom of preeclampsia, tell your provider.